zkmkarlsruhe/YoloOSC/README.md

 Reload the shell and application can now be invoked via:

 ~~~
-% yoloosc -v --device 1
+yoloosc -v --device 1
 ~~~

 Another option is to use a wrapper script, such as the `yoloosc` script included with this repo:

 ~~~
-% ./yoloosc -v --device 1
+./yoloosc -v --device 1
 ~~~

-_Note: The script uses the release build "YoloOSC" .app naming.
+_Note: The `yoloosc` script uses the release build "YoloOSC" .app naming.
 If you are testing with the debug build, edit the `APP` variable name to "YoloOSCDebug"._

 #### Syphon (macOS)